By PPCexpo Content Team

 The primary goal of EDA is to help you unearth hidden insights into a data set.
 You can leverage the method to check for missing data and other errors.
 Also, you can use the methodology to extract in-depth insights into your data set and its underlying structure.

-There are two primary goals of exploratory data analysis (EDA), namely:
+There are two primary goals of exploratory analysis, namely:

 Also, EDA is flexible and can adapt to changes as required.

-Exploratory data analysis (EDA) is a statistics-based methodology for analyzing data and interpreting the results.
+Exploratory analysis is a statistics-based methodology for analyzing data and interpreting the results.
 Besides, it involves planning, tools, and statistics you can use to extract insights from raw data.

-There’re 2 key variants of exploratory data analysis, namely:
+There are 2 key variants of exploratory analysis, namely:

-The expert-recommended charts you can use to visualize different data include Pareto and Radar Charts, Scatter Plot and a Double Axis Bar and Line Chart.
+The expert-recommended charts you can use to visualize different data include Pareto and Radar Charts, Scatter Plots, and a Double Axis Bar and Line Chart.

 Using the EDA to extract insights from your raw data should never be overwhelming or complex, especially if Google Sheets is your primary tool.